grammarware/sle16/bousse/examples/README.md

 # Examples

+## Prerequisite

+Running the examples requires a working studio.
+You can either compile it yourself (see first part of the artifact submission), or download the lastest GEMOC Studio here: https://ci.inria.fr/gemoc/job/gemoc-studio_gemoc_studio/

 ## Presentation

 Each folder contains one example of xDSML and one example of model conforming to the xDSML.